 Most of our field representatives have been growers themselves – they get it!
 They have degrees in agriculture as well as training and certification from Mission University.
 The team is focused on advising how to increase your yields and ROI and provide year-round service of crop estimates for planning and harvest strategy.

-Keith Barnard grew up in the avocado business, and is keenly interested in the continued growth of the category.
-He attended California Polytechnic State University, San Luis Obispo and graduated with a bachelor’s degree in agribusiness.
+Keith Barnard grew up in the avocado business and is invested in its continued expansion.
+He holds a Bachelor’s Degree from California Polytechnic State University, San Luis Obispo in Agricultural Business and joined Mission’s field department in 2006.
+Since then, Keith has held several leadership capacities in the company, most recently named the Vice President of Sourcing, North America.
 On a daily basis Keith interacts with growers, packers, exporters and importers from around the world.
-He knows that Mission’s success is based on creating lasting partnerships with growers.
+He knows that Mission’s success is based on enduring partnerships with growers.
 When Keith is not out in search of the world’s finest avocados, he is on the water, skiing or shooting hoops.

 Gabe Filipe has been with Mission for more than 10 years, and has been involved in the avocado business his entire life.
-He grew up on a commercial avocado grove and values the people as well as quality of life in the agricultural business.
+He grew up on a commercial avocado grove and values not only the people, but also the farm quality of life.
 He has a bachelor’s degree in agribusiness from California Polytechnic State University, San Luis Obispo.
 Gabe has traveled to most of the major avocado growing regions in the world and has cultivated and developed an elite network of agronomic contacts.
-When not in the field, Gabe enjoys spending time with this family and friends.
+Gabe has worked tirelessly to develop some of the most technologically advanced avocado orchards in the state.
+He leads the California Field Team and Farm Management Unit with comprehensive and authoritative knowledge in avocado production.

 Chris Dryden has been an integral part of Mission’s grower relation program for over 25 years.
 His knowledge is deeply rooted and is beneficial to many growers.
 Chris knows that growers are the heart and soul of our business.
 He has a Farm Management degree from California Polytechnic State University, San Luis Obispo, and a minor in Animal Science.
 A cowboy through and through, Chris enjoys team roping and all things equestrian.
 He continually gives back to the community through volunteer work with Ventura County Food Share and Ventura County Fairgrounds Foundation.